PostScript

-PostScript (PS) is a page description language in the electronic publishing and desktop publishing realm.
-It is a dynamically typed, concatenative programming language.
-It was created at Adobe Systems by John Warnock, Charles Geschke, Doug Brotz, Ed Taft and Bill Paxton from 1982 to 1984.
+PostScript (PS) is a page description language and dynamically typed, stack-based programming language.
+It is most commonly used in the electronic publishing and desktop publishing realm, but as a Turing complete programming language, it can be used for many other purposes as well.
+PostScript was created at Adobe Systems by John Warnock, Charles Geschke, Doug Brotz, Ed Taft and Bill Paxton from 1982 to 1984.
+The most recent version, PostScript 3, was released in 1997.

 History

 The concepts of the PostScript language were seeded in 1976 by John Gaffney at Evans & Sutherland, a computer graphics company.
-At that time Gaffney and John Warnock were developing an interpreter for a large three-dimensional graphics database of New York Harbor.
+At that time, Gaffney and John Warnock were developing an interpreter for a large three-dimensional graphics database of New York Harbor.

 Concurrently, researchers at Xerox PARC had developed the first laser printer and had recognized the need for a standard means of defining page images.
-In 1975-76 Bob Sproull and William Newman developed the Press format, which was eventually used in the Xerox Star system to drive laser printers.
+In 1975–76 Bob Sproull and William Newman developed the Press format, which was eventually used in the Xerox Star system to drive laser printers.
 But Press, a data format rather than a language, lacked flexibility, and PARC mounted the Interpress effort to create a successor.

-In 1978 John Gaffney and Martin Newell then at Xerox PARC wrote J & M or JaM (for "John and Martin") which was used for VLSI design and the investigation of type and graphics printing.
+In 1978, John Gaffney and Martin Newell then at Xerox PARC wrote J & M or JaM (for "John and Martin") which was used for VLSI design and the investigation of type and graphics printing.
 This work later evolved and expanded into the Interpress language.

 Warnock left with Chuck Geschke and founded Adobe Systems in December 1982.
 They, together with Doug Brotz, Ed Taft and Bill Paxton created a simpler language, similar to Interpress, called PostScript, which went on the market in 1984.
-At about this time they were visited by Steve Jobs, who urged them to adapt PostScript to be used as the language for driving laser printers.